 Where to Eat in Tibet?

 How can't you know Tibetan food when going to Tibet?
 Tibetan food is a general term for Tibetan cuisine, with a wide range of ingredients and unique characteristics.
-For the first time comer, please lower your expectations about Tibetan food because many people are not accustomed at the beginning.
+For the first-time comer, please lower your expectations about Tibetan food because many people are not accustomed at the beginning.
 You can try the tea house to have some butter tea or sweet tea to relieve altitude sickness reaction.
 These teahouses usually serve dishes like Tibetan noodles and vegetables with rice.
 They also serve “yak momo”—a typically steamed dumpling that comes with yak meat.
 You'll also get to eat in restaurants that serve non-indigenous cuisines such as Western food, Sichuan food, Nepalese food, or Indian food.
 And of course, there're some Tibetan restaurants that provide exquisite Tibetan cuisine, which is improved based on international tourists' tastes.
 For your convenience, you may check out these restaurants: Tibetan Family Kitchen, House of Shambala, and Po Ba Tsang Restaurant.

 Where Should You Stay in Tibet?

 Accommodation in Lhasa includes everything from five-star hotels to youth hostels to family inns.
 The price ranges from dozens of yuan to thousands of yuan.
 You can choose the right accommodation according to your needs.
 Usually, your Travel agency will include your accommodation, so you don't have to worry about it.
-For travel agencies in Tibet, most of them know how to find the best-value hotels for their guests.
-You’ll be provided with hotels that will offer you with the necessary amenities and convenient.
+For travel agencies in Tibet, most know how to find the best-value hotels for their guests.
+You’ll be provided with hotels that will offer you the necessary amenities and convenience.
 If you want to stay overnight in a 5-star hotel to enjoy sophisticated and luxurious services, please let your agency know.